BrehamPie/Livro/README.md

 # Livro
-A web based system to exchange old books.
+A web based system to exchange old books.The System is built using HTML, CSS, JavaScript and PHP.

 # Installation
 1. Install XAMPP or WAMPP.